miguelgonzalez9/Getting-and-Claning-Data-Course-Project/Code Book.md

 Factor variable with levels "test" and "train" indicating wheather the observation was in the test data or in the train data.

 ## The test_train dataset
-This dataset contains the same data from ls, the difference is that the data isn't divided into signal but it rather contains the data as a whole.\
+This dataset contains the same data from ls, the difference is that the data isn't divided into signal groups but it's rather presented as a whole.\
-The list of variables can be found on the test_train_variables file.
+The list of variables can be found on the test_train_variables file.\
+This data set contains 10299 observation and 564 variables.
+## 'mean_std_data'
+These data set takes from the mean and std variables from 'test_train' and stores them in a list containing a dataframe with the mean variables as the first element and a dataframe with the standard deviation variables as the second element.
+## 'avrg' and 'sum_list' Datasets
+These datasets summarise the data from the test_train and ls datasets respectively.
+These datasets contain the average of each variable for each label (activity) and each subject.
+The difference is that avrg presents this as a whole like 'test_train', and 'sum_list' for each signal, like 'ls'.